Joe Tsai Defends Nets' Staff Following Kevin Durant's Reported Ultimatum

-Joe Tsai defends Nets' staff following Kevin Durant's reported ultimatum originally appeared on NBC Sports Chicago
+Joe Tsai defends Nets' staff following Kevin Durant's reported ultimatum originally appeared on NBC Sports Boston

 Joe Tsai has some massive decisions to make about his NBA team, but he isn’t throwing anybody under the bus just yet.